mockoon/mockoon.com/content/docs/v1.8.0/cors.md

 ### Automatic handling of preflight requests

-When mocking, chances are the front-end application and the mocked API won’t be on the **same domain**, thus triggering browsers OPTIONS [preflight requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
+When creating mock APIs, chances are the front-end application and the mocked API won’t be on the **same domain**, thus triggering browsers OPTIONS [preflight requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).

 For your application to work, you can make Mockoon automatically answer to these OPTIONS requests: